Tips for Writing an Environmental Career Résumé

 If you're interested in a career with impact, consider a job in environmental sustainability.
 For members of the SEAS community, SEAS offers a full slate of career services to help you gain a competitive advantage in the field.
-Whether you're a practicing environmental sustainability professional or someone considering a career change, the tips and tricks below can help you craft a resume that stands out.
+Whether you're a practicing environmental sustainability professional or someone considering a career change, the tips and tricks in the résumé sections below can help you craft a résumé that stands out.

 - If you are less than five years from your most recent degree, do not underestimate the importance of listing a few courses that represent your skills gap; while you may not have actual work or internship experience in the field, you likely took classes and gained knowledge and skills from them, adding to your qualifications for your position of interest

-- List fellowships or awards if the awards if they pertain to the job description
+- List fellowships or awards if they pertain to the job description

 - List leadership experience from student government or other school organizations